 The PHRCFL is capable of enhancing audio and visual media.
-Please contact George McGuire at 610-975-5124 at the PHRCFL prior to submitting your requests.
+Please contact the PHRCFL at 610-975-3691 prior to submitting audio and visual requests.

 When at a search scene concerning video surveillance equipment the following procedures should be followed for a successful seizure of video footage: